Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 ---
 ### Overview
-If you aren't completely familiar with transform parenting in Unity, then it is highly recommended to [review over the existing Unity documentation](https://docs.unity3d.com/Manual/class-Transform.html) before reading further.
-In order to properly synchronize all connected clients with any change in a `GameObject`'s transform parented status, Netcode for GameObjects (NGO) requires that the parent and child `GameObject`s have `NetworkObject` components attached to them.
+If you aren't completely familiar with transform parenting in Unity, then it is highly recommended to [review over the existing Unity documentation](https://docs.unity3d.com/Manual/class-Transform.html) before reading further.  to properly synchronize all connected clients with any change in a `GameObject`'s transform parented status, Netcode for GameObjects (NGO) requires that the parent and child `GameObject`s have `NetworkObject` components attached to them.

 ### Parenting Rules
 - Setting the parent of a child's `Transform` directly (i.e. `transform.parent = childTransform;`) will always use the default `WorldPositionStays` value of `true`.